keycdn/cache-enabler/readme.txt

 * Expiry Directive
 * Support of *304 Not Modified* if the page has not modified since last cached
 * WebP Support (when combined with [Optimus](https://optimus.io/en/ "Optimus"))
+* Supports responsive images via srcset since WP 4.4
 * HTTP/2 Focused

-> Cache Enabler is the first WP plugin to allow you to serve WebP images without JavaScript.
+> Cache Enabler is the first WP plugin to allow you to serve WebP images without JavaScript and also fully supports srcset since WP 4.4.
 WebP is a new image format that provides lossless and lossy compression for images on the web.
 WebP lossless images are [26% smaller](https://developers.google.com/speed/webp/docs/webp_lossless_alpha_study#results "webp lossless alpha study") in size compared to PNGs.

 = How does the caching work? =